 Air brush question: Can I use a l2 volt, 250 psi air compressor with an air brush?
 If so, what should I purchase?

-My response: Yep, you can.
+Answer: Yep, you can.
 Will it work?
 Probably not!

 There is a correlation between compressor size and compressor use.
 If you don’t match the two, you won’t be happy.